schleuder/schleuder-website/index.md

 ## News

-2017-05-19: ** Schleuder 3.1.0 released!** Several bugs were fixed and some features addded.
-Please see the [Changelog of schleuder](https://0xacab.org/schleuder/schleuder/blob/master/CHANGELOG.md#310-2017-05-19) for details.
+FIXME: ** Schleuder 3.1.0 released!** Several bugs were fixed and some features addded.
+Please see the [Changelog of schleuder](https://0xacab.org/schleuder/schleuder/blob/master/CHANGELOG.md#FIXME) for details.

 ##  Legacy: version 2